 Public education is foundational to a functional democracy.
-It’s also the means by which young people increase their earning potential and contributes to health and happiness.
-An educated workforce is the best means to keep the country on-track economically and compete in the global marketplace.
-However, many Montanans struggle to achieve their educational goals.
+It’s also the means by which young people increase their earning potential, and it contributes to one’s overall health and happiness.
+An educated workforce is the best way to keep the country on-track economically and compete in the global marketplace.

 When I was a college-aged adult, an ambitious person with a good summer job and some support from family could graduate from one of our state universities without taking on student loans.
 Today, a college education is beyond the means of many Montana families without the burden of excessive debt.
 Support for college students, directed toward institutions committed to affordable education, is a terrific public investment, be it trade and technical education or a traditional college degree.